vqdo/ask-penny/README.md

 ### Folders
 3. Go to the src/ directory and make changes.
 Refresh the site to see changes.

-### SASS
-style.scss concatenates all the CSS files together.

-If you're not sure, add CSS to breakpoints/_base.scss

 ### HTML
 Partials (reusable blocks) go in src/layout.
 Pages to in pages/, except for index.html